Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health

 Switching Without Setbacks

 Begin with a small proportion of the new recipe mixed into the old.
 For the first few days, keep the blend around one-quarter new food to three-quarters current food.
-Over the next week, slowly increase the ratio—half and half by mid-week, then three-quarters new food by the end of the transition.
+Over the next week, slowly increase the ratio — half and half by mid-week, then three-quarters new food by the end of the transition.
 By about day ten, most dogs can move fully to the new diet.

 - Days 1–3: 25% new diet, 75% previous diet.

-- Days 4–6: 50/50 blend; watch stool and itch scores.
+- Days 4–6: 50/50 blend; monitor stool quality and itch scores.

 - Days 7–10: 75% new diet, 25% previous diet.